Jaguar S-Type (1999)

+The Jaguar S-Type is an executive car which was made by Jaguar Cars from 1999 until 2007 with a facelift in 2004.
+It is a four-door saloon car with a three-box design and a front-engine, rear-wheel-drive layout.

-The Jaguar S-Type is an executive car that debuted at the 1998 Birmingham Motor Show and was marketed by Jaguar for model years 1999-2007, reviving the nameplate of the company's 1963-68 S-Type as a four-door notchback saloon.
-The S-Type received a mild facelift for model year 2002 and again in 2004.
-The S-Type was discontinued in late 2007 and replaced by the XF.
+The S-Type debuted at the 1998 Birmingham Motor Show and revived a nameplate which Jaguar had previously used from 1963 until 1968.
+Produced at a time when Jaguar was owned by the Ford Motor Company (forming part of its Premier Automotive Group division), the S-Type shares its DEW98 platform with the Lincoln LS and the eleventh-generation Ford Thunderbird.
+Following its discontinuation it was replaced by the Jaguar XF, which uses a modified version of the same platform.

 Overview

 After being privatised in 1984, Jaguar had been developing a smaller saloon to complement the XJ6 by the early 1990s, but these plans were axed following its takeover by Ford in 1989, only to resurface within a few years.

 The S-Type was produced at Jaguar's Castle Bromwich facility in Birmingham, England.
 The car was styled by Geoff Lawson in 1995 and is based on the Jaguar DEW platform/Ford DEW platform, shared with the Lincoln LS and Ford Thunderbird.
-It was unveiled at the Birmingham International Motor Show on 20 October 1998, and went on sale in January 1999.
-It was aimed at buyers of cars including the BMW 5 Series.
+It was unveiled at the Birmingham International Motor Show on 20 October 1998.

 The first S-Types ("X200" 1999–2002) are distinguished by a U-shaped centre console and optional touchscreen navigation system in the 2003 and later models.
-The traditional leaping jaguar bonnet ornament was optional and is approved by the US and EU standards and breaks away in the case of an accident.
+The traditional leaping jaguar bonnet mascot was optional and is approved by the US and EU standards and breaks away in the case of an accident.
 Subsequent models ("X202", "X204", "X206"; the last digit denoting the model year) have the Jaguar logo incorporated within the radiator grille and a more traditional 'looped' styling for the centre console.
-In Australia, the "leaper" bonnet ornament did not become available until 2004.
+In Australia, the "leaper" bonnet mascot did not become available until 2004.